mitchcapper/CefSharpDockerfiles/README.md

 ### Estimated time requirements
-With the Azure F32 v2 host above the total estimated build time is about 2.1 hours (~$6 on azure).
+With the Azure F32 v2 host above the total estimated build time is about 2-3 hours depending on CEF version (~$6 on azure).
 Machines are nice 600MB/sec read/write to the local disk.
 There are larger VM's as well up to 72+ CPU's however some of the build stages are very linear.
 Note it can vary somewhat dramatically for the not cef build steps based on the luck of the draw (but the cef build is most of the build time).
 It seems local IO depending on what physical host it is spun up on can cause 30-50% performance fluxes.
 Most of the build steps make efficient use of the machine however: The git cloning is not very efficient.
 It is 30 minutes of the cef build time below.
 It doesn't quite max out network or IO.
 The linking stage is also not super efficient see the DUAL_BUILD flag below to help with that.
 Linking will take 20+ minutes per platform (40 total unless run concurrently).
 Here are the individual build/commit times:
 - pull source image: 3 minutes
-- vs: 15 minutes
+- vs: 8 minutes
-- cef: 1.8 hours (with DUAL_BUILD)
+- cef: 1.8->3.2 hours (with DUAL_BUILD)
 - cef-binary: 3 minutes
 - cefsharp: 4 minutes